Who can deposit data to the Repository

 Finally, you will be asked to upload your files.
 Only submit those files that are the final versions for publication as you will not be able to delete files.
 If you have mistakenly uploaded the wrong file(s) then contact us immediately.
 You are responsible for consulting the guidance on file formats before submitting your data to the data repository.

 Note that the maximum file size for individual files that can be uploaded via Symplectic Elements is 2GB.
 In addition, you will only be able to deposit up to a total of 2GB at a time.
-To deposit more data than this, you will need to return to the dataset record and redeposit additional files.
+To deposit more data than this, you will need to return to the deposit record and redeposit additional files.

-If the total size of your dataset exceeds 20GB, there will be a one-off charge of £4 per GB (e.g. a dataset of 24GB will cost £96 to deposit.
-Datasets up to 20GB are free to deposit.
+Data up to 20GB are free to deposit.
+If the total size of your data exceeds 20GB, there will be a one-off charge of £4 per GB (e.g. a data of 24GB will cost £96 to deposit).

 - Does the submitter have the rights to share the data via the Repository?
 See ‘Responsibilities of Depositors’ in the Repository Terms of Use.